pryv/app-web-auth3/README.md

 #### testing Auth flow, with Rec-la

 Once you have started `yarn webserver` also start `yarn webserver-test` and open [https://l.rec.la:5443/](https://l.rec.la:5443/).

-You may want to edit the page `./tests/webpage-auth/index.html`
+You might want to edit the page `./tests/webpage-auth/index.html`.

 ### Publish to github pages